poongwin1/Tescoland-Plugin/README.md

 ## The official plugin of the Fatherland server.

 ## Features:<br />
-/map - Provides the link to BlueMap<br />
+/map - Provides the link to BlueMap
-/ping - Provides the player's current ping